rebecavalverde/help-docs/docs/en/editor/romanNumerals.md

 ## Getting started with Roman Numerals on Flat

-To start inputing chords below your music notations, focus the note where you want to start adding your chord, then open the "Text" toolbar and click on the Classi Chord icon or use the keyboard shortcurt Ctrl/Cmd+Shift+K.
+To start inputting chords below your music notations, focus the note where you want to start adding your chord, then open the "Text" toolbar and click on the Classic Chord icon or use the keyboard shortcut Ctrl/Cmd+Shift+K.

 A text field will appear at the selected location where you can start writing your roman numerals, a suggestion box will then show up recommending chords related to the input.